lfit/releng-global-jjb/README.md

 1) Job creates $WORKSPACE/archives directory and places logs there

-In this method the entire archives directory will be pushed to the log server in the same structure as configured in the archives directory.
+This method pushes the entire archives directory to the log server in the same structure as configured in the archives directory.

 2) Via job variable ARCHIVE_ARTIFACTS using globstar patterns.